ThilinaSampath/react-navigation/README.md

 *Learn once, navigate anywhere.*

+# This fixes an issue where by the stack navigator will read out components on inactive screens with voiceover/talkback on Android.
+It will now only read components with voiceover/talkback on the top screen of the stack navigator.

 React Navigation is born from the React Native community's need for an extensible yet easy-to-use navigation solution based on Javascript.

 React Navigation is the result of a collaboration between developers from Facebook, Expo and the React community at large: it replaces and improves upon several navigation libraries in the ecosystem, including Ex-Navigation, React Native's Navigator and NavigationExperimental components.